tenet-ac-za/eduroam-imap-playbook/roles/pam-imap/README.md

 Dependencies
 ------------

-This role is intended to be used in conjunction with the freeradius-pam-eduroam role.
+This role is intended to be used in conjunction with the freeradius-eduroam role with `use_pam` enabled.

 Example Playbook
 ----------------